zshamrock/blog/resources/templates/md/posts/2018-03-02-golang-data-types-cheatsheet.md

 I think you will agree if you are familiar with these languages that they bring new paradigms to the area of the programming languages.
 Well, yes both of them have inspiration of the languages existed before, but if you are young enough (as I am) to not catch them, the ideas in these language then feel new.
 Also these languages have a few interesting ideas by itself, which other languages didn't have.

-I use Clojure these days mostly for solving puzzles on the CodinGame.
+I use Clojure these days mostly for solving puzzles on the <a href="https://www.codingame.com/profile/ae433b2b7200a27dc94b3abe13ee3b2c803079" target="_blank">CodinGame</a>.
 And Go for writing various CLI utilities for the projects I am working on.
 Many of those utilities are very much project specific, so not possible to open source them or share.
-But some of the ideas are, and currently I implement some of them in the vmx tool.
+But some of the ideas are, and currently I implement some of them in the <a href="https://github.com/zshamrock/vmx" target="_blank">vmx</a> tool (which I will write its own post about).

 On the radar languages which also look interesting and have some demand on the market are Rust and Racket.
 I am planning to have some look into Racket this year.
 No plans so far regards Rust.